From Evaluation to Design: Using Potential Energy Surface Smoothness Metrics to Guide Machine Learning Interatomic Potential Architectures: Investigating BSCT-guided Model Design

 \paragraph{Smoothness-oriented Design Modifications.} We propose the following regularization strategies: \begin{itemize} \item \textbf{Controllable Gaussian Smearing}: Gaussian smearing featurizes atomic distances using Gaussian kernels~\citep{schutt2018schnet}: $v_i = \exp(-\frac{\vert d-\mu_i\vert^2}{2\sigma^2})$, where $\sigma$ is set to be the spacing $\Delta x$ of $\mu_i$.
 We introduce a scaling factor $\gamma$, setting $\sigma=\gamma\Delta x$.
 Increasing $\sigma$ upper bounds the derivatives of any linear combination of $v_i$ relative to its infinity norm, thereby improving smoothness (see Appendix~\ref{smear}). \item \textbf{Weight Decay}: Weight decay is a standard regularization technique that promotes NN smoothness.
 By regularizing the norm of the NN parameters, inputs to the activation function, such as SiLU, remain small and produce smoother transitions when the input structure is changed. \item \textbf{Temperature-controlled Attention}: We introduce a temperature parameter into the scaled dot-product attention mechanism: $\mathrm{Attention}(Q, K, V; \tau)=\allowbreak\mathrm{Softmax}\left(\frac{QK^T}{\tau\sqrt{E_k}}\right)V$.
 Larger $\tau$ values yield smoother attention outputs.
 Although temperature can be absorbed by scaling $Q$ and $K$, weight decay regularizes the magnitude of projection parameters, preventing arbitrary rescaling and making $\tau$ an effective smoothness control. \end{itemize}

 \paragraph{In-the-loop Development of MLIPs with BSCT.} The structuredness of BSCT allows researchers to develop MLIPs in an in-the-loop fashion.
 We provide an example of how the temperature-controlled attention was designed through direct inspection of MinDScAIP's behavior based on BSCT.
-When inspecting the energy and force curves of individual systems, we noticed an unusual spike in the ratio of force norms, as shown in the upper Figure \ref{fig:attention-inspection-large}.
+When inspecting the energy and force curves of individual systems (unlike the synthetic curves in Fig. 2, these are real predictions for a $C_{11}H_{12}NO_{2}$ molecule), we noticed an unusual spike in the ratio of force norms, as shown in the upper Figure \ref{fig:attention-inspection-large}.
 We directly inspected the components of MinDScAIP and eventually identified that the attention changed rapidly around the spikes.
 To address this, we proposed temperature-controlled attention to regularize the attention smoothness explicitly.
 Figure \ref{fig:attention-inspection-temp} shows that improving attention score smoothness indeed improves the smoothness of MinDScAIP measured by BSCT.